Drewthurm21/pokeTeam-eod-starer/README.md

 - Our project starter includes the skeleton of a Homepage and Navbar
   - we will fill out the code to complete each of the specs below

+### Splashpage

+1. Create a basic splash page that displays a pokemon image
+   - complete the specs listed in Splashpage index.

 ### Navbar

 1. Create a basic Navbar with our app name & link to the home page.
-   - place the Navbar in our browser router so that it shows on every page.
+   - complete the specs listed in Navbar index.

 ### Homepage

 1. Create a basic homepage that allows us to browse pokemon by id
-   - fill out the code to complete the specs commented inside the homepage component.
+   - complete the specs listed in Homepage index.

-### TeamPage

-1. Create a basic team page that will